 - take alcohol off a person aged under 18

-A PCSO can’t arrest a person but they can contact a police officer to do it.
+A PCSO can also ask a police officer to arrest a person.

 The power of PCSOs can differ between police forces.